charlotteviner/charlotteviner.github.io/_pages/cv.md

 * BSc (Hons) Environmental Geoscience, University of Nottingham, 2017

-Work experience
+Work Experience
 ------
-* March 2018: Work Placement
+**March 2018: Work Placement**
-  * JBA Risk Management
+*JBA Risk Management*
 * Assisted in the creation of flood hazard maps with the global mapping team using ArcGIS.

 Skills